Board Bios

 Rick enjoys working with students from Kindergarten through Grad school, and frequently visits classrooms to engage students in discussions and projects related to sustainability and design.

-MICHAEL BLOOM, ADVISORY BOARD MEMBER
+SUSAN ANDERSON, ADVISORY BOARD MEMBER

 He drives sustainability goals by focusing on the practical implementation of great ideas.
 His integrated approach identifies, builds and delivers the organizational and physical infrastructure required to support high-performance by considering the role played by social networks, technology and communication on designing sustainable solutions that stick.